Teuling/Reacher/README.md

     cd dReacher
     pip install .
     ```
+4. Unpack Reacher_Windows_x86_64.7z

-4. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `drlnd` environment.
+5. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `drlnd` environment.
     ```bash
     python -m ipykernel install --user --name drlnd --display-name "drlnd"
     ```

-5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.
+6. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

 # Running the code